Second screen

+The Nintendo DS is the most famous device to use a second screen.

+A second screen is a computing device used with two screens to provide complementary or interactive content.
+The term most commonly refers to using a smartphone or tablet computer while watching television, where the second screen displays related content such as social media discussions, polls, additional information, or interactive features synchronized with the broadcast.

+Second screen technology is designed to increase audience engagement and has been found to support social television by generating online conversations around specific content.
+The term can also refer to multiple monitors connected to a single computer for productivity purposes.

 Analysis

-Several studies show a tendency to use another device while watching television, such as a tablet or smartphone.
-Other studies distinguish a higher percentage of comments or posts on social networks about the content that is being watched (Nielsen ratings).
-Benefits include keeping the audience engaged (via polling, chatting, providing additional information about content, and participants, etc.) and generating revenue via advertising.
+Some studies show viewer tendencies of using another device while watching television, such as a tablet or smartphone.
+Other studies distinguish a higher percentage of comments or posts on social networks about the content that is being watched.
+Proclaimed benefits from these studies include keeping the audience engaged (via polling, chatting, providing additional information about content, and participants, etc.) and generating revenue via advertising.
 Second screens can be used as a metering solution to get information about the audience.

-Second screen solutions can be more far-reaching and inexpensive, which has led some to think a second screen may replace people meters in the future.
+Second screen solutions can be both far-reaching and inexpensive, which has led some to think a second screen may replace people meters in the future.
 One factor hampering the growth of second screens is that many shows are creating their applications for them.
 It is considered impractical to expect users to download multiple applications and switch between them for each channel or show.

-Conference and business meeting organizers may also incorporate second screens to deepen audience engagement.
-According to the "2014 Trend Tracker", the second screen phenomenon is a significant and growing trend.
+Conference and business meeting organizers may also incorporate second screens.
+The second screen phenomenon was described as a significant and growing trend by the "2014 Trend Tracker".
 "Attendees are so glued to their devices, even while watching a live presentation (or at home, on television) that marketers are supplying them with a simultaneous engagement tool they can access on that device," says Robin Stanley, VP-design and creative at GES.
 "Software tools allow conference session presenters to share slides and presentations in real-time, so attendees can follow on with their device in hand."
-Second screen technology at conferences can be an integral part of the event experience by allowing conference attendees to engage with the speaker and other participants.
+Second screen technology at conferences allows conference attendees to engage with the speaker and other participants.